Covariant derivative of fermions and all that

 4mm

 \begin{quotation}

 \textbf{Abstract.} We present detailed pedagogical derivation of covariant derivative of fermions and some related expressions, including commutator of covariant derivatives and energy-momentum tensor of a free Dirac field.
-The text represents a part of the initial chapter of a one-semester course on semiclassical gravity.
-2mm

-The manuscript was ordered by and prepared with the generous assistance of the journal {\it Mens Agitat}, the edition of the Academy of Sciences of the State of Roraima, Brazil.
-It was published in volume 11 of 2016.
+On top of that, local conformal transformations for a Dirac fermion in curved spacetime are considered and we obtain the expression for the energy-momentum tensor on the cosmological background.
 3mm

 {\it MSC:} \ 53B50, 83C47 81T20 2mm